Back

 Summary:

-This article explains a change in behavior regarding the “Bit send” animation when it is configured in “Pulse” mode with a duration of 0 seconds.
-This change generally affects projects migrated from PcVue 15 (or earlier) to PcVue 16 or higher.
+This article explains a change in the behavior of the “Bit Send” animation when configured in “Pulse” mode with a duration set to 0 seconds.
+This change primarily affects projects migrated from PcVue 15 (or earlier) to PcVue 16 or higher.

 Details: